telerik/winforms-docs/richtextbox/features/search.md

         '
 ````

 {{endregion}}

->warning You should have in mind that performing these actions in __DocumentContentChanged__ event handler will not only raise
-		  	performance issues, but will also produce an infinite loop, as the changes of the formatting are also considered document changes.
+>warning You should have in mind that performing these actions in __DocumentContentChanged__ event handler will not only raise performance issues, but will also produce an infinite loop, as the changes of the formatting are also considered document changes.
 >

-On a side note, the find and select functionality can be extended in order to implement a replace of all occurrences matching
-			the searched string with another string.
+On a side note, the find and select functionality can be extended in order to implement a replace of all occurrences matching the searched string with another string.
 Here is a sample code:

-		#_[C#] Replace all matches_
+#### Replace all matches

 {{source=..\SamplesCS\RichTextBox\Features\RichTextBoxSearch.cs region=ReplaceAllMatches}}
 {{source=..\SamplesVB\RichTextBox\Features\RichTextBoxSearch.vb region=ReplaceAllMatches}}